gabrielgodoy-zz/gitbook-js-es6-novas-features/spread-operators/README.md

 ## Spread Operators
 The spread operator `...` is a syntax to expand elements of an array in specific places, such as arguments in function calls.

+**Difference between Rest and Spread operator**

+Rest parameters is used in function definitions, and the spread operator is used in function invocations

 ### In Arrays
 Expand elements of an array within another array: